 What is supplemental life insurance?

 Supplemental life insurance is sometimes focused on a particular need.
-For example, some people will buy a supplemental policy to pay for funeral and burial costs, so as not to burden their survivors.
-A policy such as this may be for anywhere from $5,000-$25,000 or more.
+For example, some people will buy a supplemental policy to pay for funeral and burial costs so as not to leave a financial burden on their survivors.
+A policy such as this may be for anywhere from $5,000 to $25,000 or more.